 The bill for a hospital visit, however brief, may be enough to send you back to the emergency room, especially if you don’t have the money to pay for it.
 If you’re expecting a tax refund, you may fear that the hospital you owe money to will intercept your check from Uncle Sam to satisfy the outstanding balance.
 Understand your rights regarding whether or not medical bills can garnish your tax return to avoid unpleasant surprises at tax time.

-Hospitals cannot intercept your tax refund directly, however, they can garnish your accounts.
-If you have your tax refund deposited directly to your account, the money can be taken to satisfy your debts.
+Hospitals cannot legally intercept your tax refund.
+That being said, it is possible for hospitals to garnish your accounts in the event of unpaid bills.
+Therefore, if you have your tax refund deposited directly to your account, the money can be taken to satisfy your debts.

 Who Can Intercept Your Refund?